rust-project-primer/book/src/documentation/readme.md

 <!-- places for documentation: readme, crate metadata, standalone documentation, code documentation -->

-In the sections of this chapter, I will go though some of the functionality Rust has built-in for generating documentation for software projects, and some tools that are useful for writing the kinds of end-user and developer documentation outlined here.
+In the sections of this chapter, I will go through some of the functionality Rust has built-in for generating documentation for software projects, and some tools that are useful for writing the kinds of end-user and developer documentation outlined here.
 I will focus on:

 - Types of documentation documents (readme files, code comments, standalone documentation)